Testing Causality in Scientific Modelling Software: Introduction

 Our decision to incorporate causal DAGs into the testing process is motivated by two main factors.
 First, testing can be viewed as a causal activity in which the tester checks whether expected causal relationships hold; in order to automate this process, we require the expected causal relationships to be expressed.
 Second, the causal DAG is a lightweight and intuitive model that is widely used by domain experts in areas such as epidemiology and social sciences to make causal assumptions actionable and transparent \cite{greenland1999causal, tennant2021use}.

 In this paper, we make three contributions.
-First, we introduce a conceptual framework that approaches causality-driven software testing activities as CI problems, and clarifies the components necessary to leverage state-of-the-art CI techniques.
+First, we introduce a conceptual framework that approaches software testing activities, such as metamorphic testing, as CI problems, and clarifies the components necessary to leverage state-of-the-art CI techniques.
+While previous work \cite{bareinboim2016} has shown that CI is, generally speaking, a universally applicable technique, we believe we are the first to apply it to the software testing field in this way.
 Second, we provide a reference implementation of the framework that can form the basis for future CI-driven tools for testing scientific modelling software.
-Third, we conduct three case studies covering real-world scientific models from different domains to demonstrate the advantages of a CI-led approach to testing scientific modelling software.
+Third, we conduct three case studies applying the proposed framework to real-world scientific models from different domains, evaluating its ability to predict metamorphic test outcomes from observational data.

 The remainder of this paper is structured as follows. \Cref{sec:background} provides a motivating example and necessary background. \Cref{sec:causal-testing-framework} introduces our conceptual framework that frames causality-driven testing activities as problems of CI. \Cref{sec:reference-implementation} then introduces our reference implementation of this framework, before demonstrating its application to three real-world scientific models in \Cref{sec:case-studies} and discussing the main findings and threats to validity in \Cref{sec:discussion}. \Cref{sec:related-work} reviews related work, and \Cref{sec:conclusion} concludes the paper.